top of page

 2ND ANNIVERSARY & 20TH LAPTOP GIVEAWAY

-For twenty consecutive months, Parents Supporting Parents has given away high-quality laptops to Black and Brown youth in New York City.
+For twenty consecutive months, Parents Supporting Parents has been providing high-quality laptops to Black and Brown youth in New York City.

-With our organization’s mission always in mind, we strive to find new strategies for dealing with this challenge.
-Feeding our community is something that we take very seriously, and our team is working each day to make a positive impact.
-Contact us to learn more about our commitment to this cause.
+With our organization's mission at the forefront, we continuously seek new strategies to address this challenge.
+We take our commitment to feeding the community very seriously, and our team works daily to make a positive impact.
+Contact us to learn more about our dedication to this cause.

 JUNETEENTH AT MID-TOWN ADULT LEARNING CENTER WITH PRINCIPAL WILLIAMS (2023).

 Stopping gun violence with radical love.
-Our children are losing art classes so we brought the resources for art to the most affected blocks in Harlem!
-In the community with Councilmember Kristen Richardson Jordan and The BlackOps.
+Our children are losing art classes, so we brought art resources to the most affected blocks in Harlem!
+We collaborated with Councilmember Kristen Richardson Jordan and The BlackOps.

 UPTOWN BLOCK PARTY

 The event was incredible!
-There were games, arts and crafts tables, a 360 photo booth, cotton candy, a huge water slide, a bouncy house for the children, and amazing raffle giveaways
+There were games, arts and crafts tables, a 360 photo booth, cotton candy, a huge water slide, a bouncy house for the children, and amazing raffle giveaways.
+Plenty of great homemade and grilled food was cooked by community members.

 It was an amazing day!